Bowen1Zhu/Intro-to-IM/Week 11/physical_controller/README.md

 You get three lives.
 Accumulate as many bones as you can.

-Control: ↑
+Control:↑

    press ←↓→ buttons to move; click or press all buttons to start/pause/resume.